brightspot/react-examples/hello-graphql-react/README.md

 ## Running the example application

 Refer to the [README](/README.md) at the root of the `react-examples` repository for details on running example applications in depth.
-If you have run an example application before, here are the quick-start steps:
+If you have run an example application before, make sure you have the docker instance for the example applications running, then follow the quick-start steps:

 brightspot (`http://localhost/cms`):

 ```
-docker-compose up
 cd brightspot
 yarn
 npx brightspot types download